ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 It is up to applications or future specifications to define how N_S is computed in further alternative settings.

-{{ssec-security-considerations-reusage-nonces}} provides security considerations on the reusage of the N_S challenge.
+{{ssec-security-considerations-reusage-nonces}} provides security considerations on the reuse of the N_S challenge.

 ## Receive the Join Request {#ssec-join-req-processing}